Fast uniform generation of random graphs with given degree sequences: Power-law degree sequences

 \section{Power-law degree sequences}

+Our approach can be implemented to accelerate an existing algorithm for the uniform sampling of graphs with a degree sequence whose degree frequencies approximately follow a given power-law.
+The degree sequences being addressed can contain much larger degrees than permitted in the algorithms described so far in this paper.
+In the extended abstract of the present paper~\cite{agw20}, the authors presented an algorithm INC-POWERLAW for this purpose, that uses exactly the same switchings as in~\cite{gao18} and claimed linear expected run-time.
+Unfortunately, there was a glitch in that algorithm since one step required super-linear run-time.
+The algorithm was repaired by Allendorf~\cite{allendorf2020} in consultation with the authors of the present paper, to maintain linear time, at the expense of introducing many more kinds of switching operations.

-We describe here a new algorithm, \powerlaw.
-It uses exactly the same switchings as in~\cite{gao18}, defined on pairings as in~\cite{gao17}, rather than multigraphs.
-The power-law degree sequences being addressed can contain much larger degrees than permitted in our other algorithms.
-The main difficulty is that the multiplicities of edges between such vertices in a random pairing can be very large.
+The main difficulty with such degree sequences is that the multiplicities of edges between vertices in a random pairing can be very large.
 The algorithm in~\cite{gao18} consists of two stages.
 In the first stage, multiple edges and loops of high multiplicities are switched away.
 By the end of the first stage, the only remaining multiple edges are single loops, double edges or triple edges.
-The time complexity for the first stage is already only $o(n)$.
+The time complexity for the first stage is already only $o(n)$ in expectation (see Lemma 11 in~\cite{gao18}); this is quick because the expected number of edges involved in multiple edges is quite small.
 The second stage contains three phases during which loops, triple edges and double edges in turn are removed using switchings.
 The most complicated phase is for the removal of the double edges.
 This involves six different types of switchings.